Hansolo321/MyGomoku/README.md

 # MyGomoku

-This is a research project for create component in ISU.
+My name is Han Liao.
+This is a personal research project for create component in ISU.

 ## Getting Started